-Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 2 to 20 years.
-Acquired customer arrangements are amortized over their estimated useful lives in proportion to the economic benefits realized.
-This accounting policy results in accelerated amortization of such customer arrangements as compared to the straight-line method.
-Other intangible assets consist primarily of core technology, trademarks and trade names and are amortized over their estimated useful lives on a straight-line basis.
+Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 5 to 20 years.
+These intangible assets consist primarily of core technology, trademarks and trade names which are amortized over their estimated useful lives on a straight-line basis and customer relationships which are amortized over their estimated useful lives in proportion to the economic benefits realized.